Title IX FAQs

 CDE has created this page to answer frequently asked questions regarding the University's Title IX Policy and related procedures.

-Please review the full policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Misconduct for complete information.
+Please review the full policy on Sexual and Gender-Based Misconduct and Other Forms of Interpersonal Violence for complete information.

 The University adopts Policy 1202 with the intention of: